signet4grn/SIGNET/README.md

 - `gexp ` :  includes preprocessed gene expression infoamtion after matching with genotype data.
 It's a matrix where each row encodes information for a sample, and columns encodes information for a gene.
 - `gexp.withpc` :  includes preprocessed gene expression infoamtion after matching with genotype data, without adjusting for PC as covariate.
 It's a matrix where each row encodes information for a sample, and columns encodes information for a gene.
 - `snps.map` : includes snp position.
 It's a matrix in .map file format.
 - `snps.maf` : includes snp minor allele frequency data from previous step.
-It's a $q\times1$ matrix where $q$ is the number of snps after preprocessing.
+It's a q \times 1 matrix where qFR is the number of snps after preprocessing.
 - `matched.geno` :  includes snp minor allele count data from previous step.
 It's a matrix of values 0, 1, 2, with  each row encodes information for a sample, and columns encodes information for a SNP.
 - `gene.pos` : includes gene position information.
 Where the first column is the gene name, second column is the chromosome index, e.g. "chr1", the third and fourth columns are for the start and the end positions, respectively.
 Please note that they are ranged in the order of the genes in the gexp and gexp.withpc file.
 - `alpha.cis` : significance level for selecting cis-eQTLs.
 Should be a value in (0, 1).